 I usually eat lunch by myself.

-But doing something "yourself" just means that you did it.
+But doing something "yourself" just means that you did it, not another person:

 "Actually" is a word that you use when you're saying something that you think will be surprising or new information to the listeners.
 For example: